yangeorget/nucs/docs/source/reference.rst

 NUCS provides the following functions for selecting a shared domain.

 .. py:module:: nucs.heuristics.first_not_instantiated_var_heuristic
-.. py:function:: nucs.heuristics.first_not_instantiated_var_heuristic.first_not_instantiated_var_heuristic(shr_domains_stack, stacks_top)
+.. py:function:: nucs.heuristics.first_not_instantiated_var_heuristic.first_not_instantiated_var_heuristic(decision_domains, shr_domains_stack, stacks_top)

    This heuristics chooses the first non-instantiated shared domain.

-   :param shr_domains_stack: the stack of shared domains
+   :param decision_domains: the indices of the domains on which choices will be made
-   :type shr_domains_stack: NDArray
-   :param stacks_top: the index of the top of the stacks as a Numpy array
-   :type stacks_top: NDArray
+   :type decision_domains: NDArray
-   :return: the index of the shared domain
-   :rtype: int

-.. py:module:: nucs.heuristics.last_not_instantiated_var_heuristic
-.. py:function:: nucs.heuristics.last_not_instantiated_var_heuristic.last_not_instantiated_var_heuristic(shr_domains_stack, stacks_top)

-   This heuristics chooses the last non-instantiated shared domain.

    :param shr_domains_stack: the stack of shared domains
    :type shr_domains_stack: NDArray
    :param stacks_top: the index of the top of the stacks as a Numpy array